 6. Try Before You Buy

 People who try on or test your product are more likely to buy it.
-Changing rooms can drive sales because they give people a chance to “practice” owning clothing items.
+Changing rooms, for example, can drive sales because they give people a chance to “practice” owning clothing items.

 It’s also why car test drives are so successful.
 On average, people only test drive 1.9 cars before they feel confident enough to buy a car, and 84% take a test drive before making a decision.